phrase/plugin-directory/README.md

 - [Paste to Fill](https://github.com/tgfjt/sketch-paste-to-fill#readme), by tgfjt: Paste your image from clipboard, to fill layer.
 - [PersianSupplier](https://github.com/hiradary/persiansupplier), by Hirad Arshadi: Sketch Plugin for supplying dynamic persian data.
 - [Phosphor Icons](https://phosphoricons.com), by Tobias Fried: A flexible icon family for interfaces, diagrams, presentations — whatever, really.
-- [Phrase Sketch Plugin](https://phrase.com/integrations/sketch/), by Phrase: Start localization during the design phase.
-Easily preview your designs in multiple languages and optimize your UI for all markets with the Phrase plugin.
 - [picasso](https://github.com/wuba/Picasso), by huangwencun: Picasso是58同城推出的一款sketch生成代码插件，可将sketch设计稿自动解析成还原精准，可用度高的前端代码
 - [Place Linked Bitmap](https://github.com/frankko/place-linked-bitmap), by Frank Kolodziej: A plugin to place external bitmap files into Sketch and update Sketch layers after external bitmaps are updated
 - [represent.](https://getrepresent.com), by Swipe Circus: Present your UX/UI Designs lightning fast on client's devices without leaving Sketch. 📲